Qualytics/userguide/docs/checks/manage-checks.md

 **Step 2**: Click on the archived check which you want to restore as an active or draft check.

+For Demonstration purpose, we have selected the **"Time Distribution Size"** check.

 ![archive-checks](../assets/checks/manage-checks/archive-checks-light-46.png#only-light)
 ![archive-checks](../assets/checks/manage-checks/archive-checks-dark-46.png#only-dark)